jignesh284/Automatic-Level-Generation-for-RobustReinforcement-Learning/README.md

 We found that under several different initializations, A2C had the best maximum performance, and did not run into as many catastrophic failures over time.

 We vary the number of training steps per level and how many levels were loaded, such that there were always 600,000 training steps (from previous experiments, peak values most often occurred before 300,000 timesteps and were not surpassed afterward).
-In addition, to take randomness into account, each experiment was conducted with five different seeds to calculate the mean and standard deviation.
+All the RL agents are also tested on the same 20 levels selected from the orignal game levels from the Lunar Lander Game.
+In addition, to take randomness into account, each experiment was conducted with five different seeds to calculate the mean and standard deviation of the cumulated reward .
 The detailed results are shown below:

 |  | 60 level loads; 10,000 timesteps per level | 100 level loads; 6,000 timesteps per level | 300 level loads; 2,000 timesteps per level | 600 level loads; 1,000 timesteps per level | 1000 level loads; 600 timesteps per level |
 |-|-|-|-|-|-|